-If you are building a report to compare team on team or any category on category results, there are chart types available to simply reflect these results.
+Explore includes chart types that help you to understand queries that compare team, or category results.
 These chart types are recommended for reporting on metrics in relation to attributes (categories).

-A bar chart is constructed similar to a column chart and displays results from left to right.
+A bar chart is similar to a column chart, but displays results from left to right.
 Attributes on a bar chart are displayed on the Y axis, while metrics are displayed on the X axis.

 If you are building reports with sorting or benchmarking, viewers can compare results against each other easily.
 Bar charts display results on a grid, so you can add trend lines to track increases or decreases.